 Looking for roses to plant or trellis in the garden or a container?
 We’ll help you find the right rose for you, whether you want low-maintenance or don’t mind a bit of pruning.

 Climbing roses.
 Get an arbor, fence or trellis for this rose.
 Climbing roses love to meander anywhere from 8 to 20 feet.
-As they continue to grow, monitor their progress and use rose ties to stabilize new growth and point the climbing in the preferred direction.
+As they continue to grow, monitor their progress and use ties to stabilize new growth and point the climbing in the preferred direction.
 You can even try them out on a large mailbox.